intergrav/dev.css/README.md

 ### Details

-The `<details>` element can make a toggle-able dropdown without using any JavaScript.
-Here's a code example:
+The `<details>` element can be used to create a toggle-able dropdown without using any JavaScript.
+Here's an example:

 ```html
 <details>